tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/2/LessonPlan.md

 * Once the file is imported, a new window showing the notebook will be opened.

-Comment to students that this example is using `hvplot` since it's not installed by default in Colab, we leave these lines commented by now.
+Explain to students that this particular example is using `hvplot` which is not installed by default in Colab.
+To avoid potential errors, these lines are just commented out for now.

   ![Images/colab07.png](Images/colab07.png)